michaelrsweet/lprint/DOCUMENTATION.md

     sudo snap install lprint

-A disk image is included with all source releases on Github for use on macOS 10.14 and higher.
+A package file is included with all source releases on Github for use on macOS 10.14 and higher for both Intel and Apple Silicon.

 If you need to install LPrint from source, you'll need a "make" program, a C99 compiler (Clang and GCC work), the CUPS developer files, and the PAPPL developer